rafaelherik/trigorin/contributing.md

-# Contributing to Suvorin
+# Contributing to Trigorin

 First off, thanks for taking the time to contribute! 🎉

-The following is a set of guidelines for contributing to Suvorin, which is hosted in the [Suvorin Repository](https://github.com/rafaelherik/suvorin) on GitHub.
+The following is a set of guidelines for contributing to Trigorin, which is hosted in the [Trigorin Repository](https://github.com/rafaelherik/trigorin) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## How Can I Contribute?